Simone Ashley: A South Asian Actress Breaking Barriers Of Holly...

 To wrap up, it is an ongoing conversation about the proper representation of Indian actors and actresses and not typecasting them to a certain role.
 Indian-origin actresses like Simone Ashley and Charithra Chandran are an example of breaking this stereotype.

-Though in Hollywood movies, the change is showing but in century-old Bollywood, still fair-skinned actresses are preferred over dark-skinned Indians.
+Though in Hollywood movies, the change is showing, in century-old Bollywood, still fair-skinned actresses are preferred over dark-skinned Indians.
 So it is tough to say when the change will be seen in Bollywood, but they should change themselves fast.
 Now if you liked this article, then give this article a like and comment down below on what you think about the Indian representation.

 Read Also: